GEHACK/BAPC-Site-2022/content/contact.md

 # Contact

-If you have any questions, please drop us an email at: organization "at" bapc "dot" eu
+If you have any questions, please drop us an email at: gehack@gewis.nl

 ## Contest director